shieldproject/shield/docs/dev/plugins.md

   form field, and the CLI might read from standard input until a newline is reached.

+- **text** - A multi-line string  For the web UI, this is displayed as a `<textarea>` HTML form field, and the CLI might allow reading from a file, or open up an editor.

 - **bool** - A yes/no proposition, sent to the backend as a boolean true / false value.
 The web UI will display this as a checkbox; the CLI will ask a "yes/no" question.